Alki Elementary School Replacement and Gym Modernization Project

 - Construction documents/permitting phase in progress

-- Bid and award phase begins Winter 2023
+- Bid and award phase in progress for early bid packages

 - Construction begins Summer 2023